annekroon/dictionaries-vs-sml/README.md

-# RPA ~ Classifying topics and frames
+# Classifying topics and frames

 This repo attempts to compare different approaches to detect topics in political and media content, and compare their effectiveness.

 ---